Year-round, Isla Gorge National Park is amazing.

 Isla Gorge lies between the townships of Theodore in the north and Taroom in the south, on the Leichhardt Highway.

-If you’re heading south from Theodore follow the Leichhardt Highway until you reach the signpost to Isla Gorge Lookout on your right, TURN RIGHT and follow the road 1.3 km west to the car park.
+If you’re heading south from Theodore follow the Leichhardt Highway until you reach the signpost to Isla Gorge Lookout on your right, turn right and follow the road 1.3 km west to the car park.

 From Taroom, drive north along the Leichhardt Highway.
-TURN LEFT at the Isla Gorge Lookout signpost and follow west for 1.3 km to the car park.
+Turn left at the Isla Gorge Lookout signpost and follow west for 1.3 km to the car park.

 On the way, you might want to detour to see Lake Murphy or Chain Lagoons – just follow the road signs.
-Both are close to the Leichhardt Hwy and great spots to stop and camp, bird watch, stretch the legs or cool off.
+Both are close to the Leichhardt Highway and great spots to stop and camp, bird watch, stretch the legs or cool off.